Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Flexitime schemes are also available.

-Is there a minimum paid holiday entitlement?
 Employees who have been employed continuously for six months and worked at least 80% of all working days are entitled to 10 days of annual leave.
 Holiday entitlements increase over time in proportion to the employee’s length of service.
 After one-and-a-half years of service, employees are entitled to 11 days of holiday.
 After two-and-a-half years of service, employees are entitled to 12 days of holiday and so forth.
 After six-and-a-half years and onwards, the entitlement is 20 days.
+Following the entry into force of the special rules applicable to willing high-level professionals on 1 April 2019, qualifying employees will have to take holidays of not less than 104 days, not less than four days every 4 weeks.
+Their employers must grant them at least one holiday of two weeks in a row every year and other prescribed health support.

 Employers can offer more generous conditions.
 Most Japanese companies grant additional paid leave for weddings, the death of close relatives and the birth of a child.